Obama says Poroshenko a wise choice for Ukraine, pledges aid

 Obama said he discussed with Poroshenko ways the United States can help train Ukrainian law enforcement and military personnel.

-The White House said in a statement after the meeting that Obama had approved an additional $23 million in defense security assistance to Ukraine since early March, including $5 million for "the provision of body armor, night vision goggles, and additional communications equipment."
+The White House said in a statement after the meeting that Obama had approved an additional $23 million in defence security assistance to Ukraine since early March, including $5 million for "the provision of body armour, night vision goggles, and additional communications equipment."

 Ukrainians have urged Washington to provide more support to help reduce concerns over Russian intervention in the country.